 This outsourcing business case was received by the Council in accordance with the required timelines stated in Chapter 287.0574, Florida Statutes.
 This Statute states that a business case must be received by the Council 30 days prior to release of any procurement document(s).
-The anticipated release date for the RFP is 04 September 2009, and the anticipated effective date of the contract is 05 January 2010.
+The anticipated release date for the Request for Proposal (RFP) is 03 September 2009, and the anticipated effective date of the contract will be 05 January 2010.